garthgilmourni/ktor-getting-started-test/GettingStartedWithKtorV1.md

 ![The Static Content In The Browser](./images/SampleStaticContentInBrowser.png)

 ### 5. Writing an integration test
-Ktor provides support for creating integration tests, and a skeleton test is created for you underneath *src/test/kotlin*.
+Ktor provides support for creating integration tests, and the Project Generator creates a skeleton test file for you underneath *src/test/kotlin*.
 Assuming you have accepted the default settings the class will be called *ApplicationTest* and live in the package *com.example*.

 Open the class and add the code below: